jraps20/Dianoga.ImageMagick/README.md

 https://github.com/kamsar/Dianoga

-It utilizes the ImageMagick portable exe to reduce dimensions of images in Sitecore by enforcing the `Media.Resizing.MaxWidth` and `Media.Resizing.MaxHeight` settings.
+It utilizes the ImageMagick portable exe to reduce dimensions of images in Sitecore by enforcing the `Media.Resizing.MaxWidth` and `Media.Resizing.MaxHeight` settings as well as a few ImageMagick specific optimizations.

 # Installation